Kyrgyzstan - The Shepherd's Way

-Discover the little known, rarely visited Kyrgyzstan on our unique cycling holiday, journeying through a scenic backdrop of grand vistas, deep gorges, high snowy peaks, rural villages and glacial rivers.
+Discover little known, rarely visited regions on redspokes unique Kyrgyzstan cycling holiday, riding through a scenic backdrop of grand vistas, deep gorges, high snowy peaks, rural villages and glacial rivers.

 Kyrgyzstan is dominated by mountains with over 90% of the land lying above 1000m.
-On redspokes mountain biking tour you will cycle 2 passes above 3000m with the highest at 3364m.
-We begin cycling in the north east, from Lake Issyk-Kul (1606m).
+On redspokes mountain cycling holiday you will cycle 2 passes above 3000m with the highest at 3364m.
+Redspokes Shepherd’s Way cycling holiday begins and ends in the vibrant Kyrgyz capital city Bishkek.
+We will transfer by vehicle to begin cycling from Lake Issyk-Kul (1606m) in north east Kyrgyzstan.
 Situated in the spectacular Tien-Shan mountain range, this is Kyrgyzstan's largest lake and the world's second largest alpine lake.

 Kyrgyzstan has re-emerged from the days as a Soviet Republic with its heritage and traditions intact.
-Along our route we experience nomadic culture and customs, enjoying local hospitality from shepherd families in their summer yurts amongst sparsely populated green mountains.
+Riding the redspokes Kyrgyzstan cycle holiday route we experience nomadic culture and customs, enjoying local hospitality from shepherd families in their summer yurts amongst sparsely populated green mountains.

-The route is mainly on unsurfaced tracks and road, where fewer than 4 to 5 vehicles travel each day with some challenging cycling over high mountain passes.
-You will have vehicle support throughout the trip.
+The cycling tour route is mainly on unsurfaced tracks and road, where fewer than 4 to 5 vehicles travel each day with some challenging riding over high mountain passes.
+You will have vehicle support throughout the holiday.
 Tourism in Kyrgyzstan is still in its infancy and vast areas are largely untouched by development.
-Beaming smiles, open arms and unrivalled hospitality await you on this tour.
-Our Kyrgyzstan cycling tour is a rare opportunity to explore this undiscovered treasure in the heart of Central Asia.
+Beaming smiles, open arms and unrivalled hospitality await you on our Shepherd’s Way itinerary. redspokes Kyrgyzstan cycling holiday is a rare opportunity to explore this undiscovered treasure in the heart of Central Asia.

 14 days from